 - Testing for a specific microbe is primarily valuable for acute symptoms after a tick bite.

-- Testing for Epstein-Barr virus (EBV), cytomegalovirus (CMV), and other herpes-type viruses (there are 8 that commonly infect and are carried by humans) can be valuable because high titers associated with reactivation of these viruses may respond to antiviral therapy.
+- Testing for Epstein-Barr virus (EBV), cytomegalovirus (CMV), and other herpes-type viruses (there are eight that commonly infect humans) can be valuable because high titers associated with reactivation of these viruses may respond to antiviral therapy.

 Limitations of Testing